dumpsterfirevip/Beacon8r/README.md

 I was able to connect to a different person's access point who was standing right next to me because his access point had a 9db antenna.

 In general when you are playing with these use judgement and keep them a bit away from your body.
 I wouldn't power one up and put it in your pocket but that's just me.

+# Attributions
+I tried to note in each file where I borrowed/adapted code from.
+I'll take the blame for the python code though.